Barclays gets green light to expand in Israel

-JERUSALEM Aug 15 Bank of Israel Governor Stanley Fischer has awarded Barclays a banking licence and permit to open a branch, the central bank said, paving the way for the UK-listed bank to expand its investment banking and brokerage activities.
+JERUSALEM Bank of Israel Governor Stanley Fischer has awarded Barclays (BARC.L) a banking licence and permit to open a branch, the central bank said, paving the way for the UK-listed bank to expand its investment banking and brokerage activities.

 The move comes after Barclays last Thursday applied to join the Tel Aviv Stock Exchange.
 It cannot become a TASE member, which would allow it to operate in the securities and brokerage fields, without a licence from the central bank.